n8henrie/n8henrie.github.io/_posts/2013-11-12-quicksilver-trigger-get-most-recent-screenshot.md

 ---
 **Bottom Line:** Use this Python script as a Quicksilver trigger to quickly get the most recent screenshot.<!--more-->

-This is one of the more useful Python scripts I&#8217;ve written in a while.
+This is one of the more useful Python scripts I’ve written in a while.
 It simply returns to Quicksilver the most recently modified file with a given extension in a given directory.
 I use it to grab my most recent screenshot from a Dropbox folder I have set up to receive them.
 Set it up as a Quicksilver trigger with a hotkey, and it makes the process of

   * taking a screenshot
   * pulling it up into Quicksilver